DocNow/twarc-videos/README.md

     pip install twarc
     pip install twarc-videos

-Now you can collect data using the core twarc utility, for example:
+Now you can collect data using the core twarc utility.
+For example this search finds tweets that mention the word "nirvana" and also have native video (Twitter video) or a link to YouTube:

     twarc2 search 'nirvana (has:videos OR url:"https://youtu.be")' > nirvana-tweets.jsonl